Feta Cheese & Mint Börek

 Method

-I used a fluted tart pan for this.
-You can also use rectangular oven pan as well.
-Butter the pan and lay your first yufka in the pan.
+- Butter an 8-inch fluted tart pan and lay your first yufka in the pan.
 The first layer should be twice the size of the pan as we will be wrapping everything once the filling and other layers are finished.
 Brush the layer generously with the egg wash.
 Tear the second layer of yufka in half and spread it on top of the bottom layer.
 Brush generously with the egg wash again.

-Now, spread half of the filling on top of this layer.
+- Spread half of the cheese filling on top of this layer.
 Cut 2 tbsp of butter into small cubes and scatter on the layer.
 Lay the second half of the second layer of yufka on top of the filling and brush with the egg wash again.
-Then goes in the remaning filling.
+Spread the rest of the cheese filling on top.
 Cut 2 tbsp of butter into small cubes and scatter on this layer as well.
 Tear the last piece of yufka in half and spread over the second layer of filling.
 Brush with the egg wash.

-Now we will start folding it.
-As you start to fold make sure to brush the top and bottom part of the final layer as you go.
+- Now we will start folding it.
+As you start to fold make sure to brush the top and bottom part of the final layer.
 This will help the top layer to glue tightly together.
 Once it is folded completely, brush the top with the egg wash again.

 I love feta.
 I would definitely love trying this dish as feta pairs up with my beloved spinach.
 I wasnt aware of Yukfa.
 Only philo.
 I will read dolly’s post to learn a bit more about this dish.
 I was wondering if the yukfa doesn’t dry out a bit whilst exposed.
 Philo wastes no time in becoming really dry!!
 As usual your photos are spectacular.